Files are named locations on disk to store related information. They are used to permanently store data in a non-volatile memory (e.g. hard disk).

 >>> f.readline() 'This is my first file\n' >>> f.readline() 'This file\n' >>> f.readline() 'contains three lines\n' >>> f.readline() ''

 readlines() method returns a list of remaining lines of the entire file.
-All these reading method return empty values when end of file (EOF) is reached.
+All these reading methods return empty values when the end of file (EOF) is reached.

 >>> f.readlines() ['This is my first file\n', 'This file\n', 'contains three lines\n']